-During the last decade, charge and spin transport phenomena in magnetic materials and nanostructures have attracted much interest due to their important role for spintronic devices.
-An adequate description of magnetism in these materials, however, should not only include the spin contribution, but also should account for effects originating in the orbital magnetization.
+During the last decade, charge and spin transport phenomena in magnetic materials and nanostructures have attracted much interest due to their important role for spintronic devices.1 An adequate description of magnetism in these materials, however, should not only include the spin contribution, but also should account for effects originating in the orbital magnetization.
 In light of this, it is surprising that the theory of orbital magnetization has long remained underdeveloped.
-Earlier attempts to develop such a theory used linear-response methods, which allow calculations of magnetization changes, 2-5 but not of the magnetization itself.
+Earlier attempts to develop such a theory used linear-response methods, which allow calculations of magnetization changes,^{2-5} but not of the magnetization itself.

-Just recently, a new approach using Wannier functions (WFs) has been proposed, $^{6,7}$ which nicely parallels the analogous case of the electric polarization.
-The primary difficulty in both cases is that the position operator ${\bf r}$ is not well-defined in the Bloch representation.
+Just recently, a new approach using Wannier functions (WFs) has been proposed,^{6,7} which nicely parallels the analogous case of the electric polarization.
+The primary difficulty in both cases is that the position operator \mathbf{r} is not well defined in the Bloch representation.
 Since WFs are exponentially localized in an insulator, this difficulty disappears if the problem is reformulated in the Wannier representation.
-For the polarization, this approach lead to the development of the modern theory of polarization in the early 1990s. $^{8,9}$ Similarly, in the case of the orbital magnetization, where the circulation operator ${\bf r}\times {\bf v}$ is ill-defined in the Bloch representation, the Wannier representation was used to derive a theory for the orbital magnetization of periodic insulators. $^7$
+For the polarization, this approach lead to the development of the modern theory of polarization in the early 1990s.^{8,9} Similarly, in the case of the orbital magnetization, where the circulation operator $\mathbf{r} \times \mathbf{v}$ is ill defined in the Bloch representation, the Wannier representation was used to derive a theory for the orbital magnetization of periodic insulators.7

 While the formalism developed in Ref.
 7 lays a firm foundation for the orbital magnetization, its application is limited to certain systems, such as single-band models and insulators.
-In this paper we expand the applicability to a much wider class of systems by deriving a corresponding multi-band formalism, essential for most "real" materials.
+In this paper we expand the applicability to a much wider class of systems by developing a corresponding multiband formalism, essential for most "real" materials.
 This extension is nontrivial and the corresponding proof of gauge invariance is much more complex than for the single-band case.
-Initially, we shall restrict our attention to the case of an insulator with zero-Chern invariant.
-Later, however, we will loosen these constraints and give heuristic arguments for an extension of our formalism to metals and Chern insulators, i.e. systems with a non-zero Chern invariant.
-These extensions are important first steps toward a complete theory of orbital magnetization.
+We proceed in two steps.
+First, we carry out a derivation for the case of an insulator with zero Chern invariant.
+Second, we give heuristic arguments for an extension of our formalism to metals and Chern insulators, i.e., systems with a nonzero Chern invariant, arriving at a formula identical to that proposed by Xiao, Shi, and Niu10 on the basis of semiclassical arguments.
+Chern insulators have been introduced into the theoretical literature by means of model Hamiltonians in two dimensions (2D) which break time-reversal (TR) symmetry without breaking translational symmetry,11 i.e., maintaining a vanishing macroscopic magnetic field.
+Despite the absence of a macroscopic field, Chern insulators share several properties with quantum-Hall systems, most notably the quantization of the transverse conductivity in 2D.11 To the best of our knowledge, there is no known experimental realization of a Chern insulator (in zero field) in either 2D or 3D, and the search for such a system remains a fascinating challenge.